-3.2.15 Interest Rate Risk and Risk of Excessive Leverage

-Interest rate risk is the risk that the fair value or future cash flows of financial instruments will fluctuate because of changes in market interest rates.
-The interest bearing assets are predominantly held in cash or cash equivalents which are subject to floating rates of interest and are outside the trading book.
+3.2.15 Interest Rate Risk and Risk of Excessive Leverage Interest rate risk is the risk that the fair value or future cash flows of financial instruments will fluctuate because of changes in market interest rates.
+Our interest bearing assets are predominantly held in cash or cash equivalents which are subject to floating rates of interest and are outside the trading book.
 The exposure to fluctuations in the market rate of interest is therefore immaterial.

-Further details can be found in section 8 of this document and in Note 26 of the Group's Financial Report and Accounts on the website (www.numis.com) within the Legal and Regulatory Conditions/Financial Reports section.
+Further details can be found in Note 29 of the Annual Report and Accounts on our website (www.numis.com) under the Investors/Results Centre/Reports and presentations section.